barsoom/content_translator/README.md

 By the time you read this there might be an web based admin UI for toniq you could use instead, [check the project](https://github.com/joakimk/toniq).

+## Development

+    # Required for tests/server to run.
+    redis-server

+    mix deps.get
+    mix test
+    mix phoenix.server

+### Maintenance

+To keep this app up-to-date, periodically update dependencies, run tests, push, deploy, and manually check that it works too.

+    mix deps.update [dependency]
+    # or: mix deps.update --all

+    mix test

+Also update erlang and elixir in elixir\_buildpack.config as new stable versions are released.

+### Gotchas

+All strings are stripped of whitespace at the end because WTI won't accept strings ending in newlines.

+### Seeing 406 errors from WTI?

+WTI does some validation.
+One example of this is that the translated text must end with a newline if the source test does.
+One way of getting around this is to not let the user edit the translated text in the source system.
+If all translations are done in WTI the user has to deal with it's validations before being able to save.

+I've asked the WTI maintainer to return the actual validation error in the API response.
+At the time of writing I belive he has, but I haven't had the time to check.

 ## TODO

 ### Before we can use and support this internally